-Surveys conducted in 2017 to 2019 documented nine ferruginous hawk nests within 2 miles of proposed Turbines.
-The methods and results of those surveys are summarized in Attachment A. Two of the nine nests were occupied at least once during the 3-year survey period; one was also considered active and the other was considered inactive (due to the lack of eggs or young present).
+Surveys conducted in 2017 to to 2019 and 2022 to 2023 documented nine ferruginous hawk nests within 2 miles of proposed Turbines.
+The methods and results of those surveys are summarized in Attachment A. Two of the nine nests were occupied at least once during the 35-year survey period; one was also considered active and the other was considered inactive (due to the lack of eggs or young present).
 The remaining seven nests were unoccupied, in poor condition, and would require substantial repair for nesting.
 The unoccupied nests were dilapidated and comprised scattered sticks and nest material, which suggests the nests were not used for one or more nesting periods prior to the 2017 surveys.